z3c0/blog/tech/scraping_websites_with_python/scraping_metallum-0.md

 1) Below the header detailing the other list options, we can see a sub-header specifying the number of pages in the currently selected list.
 As of writing this post, there are 12,589 entries.
 Only the first 500 records are visible currently.

-1) Depending on your internet speed, you may have noticed a slight delay in the list of bands loads.
-This implies that the content is being dynamically-rendered after page load.
+1) Depending on your internet speed, you may have noticed a slight delay as the list of bands loads.
+This indicates that the content is being dynamically rendered after page load.

     - If you didn't catch this, try throttling your speed from the Network tools in your browser's developer tools (press F12).